Automattic/mongoose/docs/migrating_to_6.md

 SchemaType `set` parameters now use `priorValue` as the second parameter instead of `self`.

 In v5.x schema types setters received the second parameter `self`, which is the schemaType itself. in v6.x schema types setters receive `priorValue` as the second parameter, and `self` as the third parameter.
-We should add this to the migration guide.

 ```ts
 const userSchema = new Schema({